aliimran2000/portfolio/content/about.md

 +++

-I'm a Penetration tester and an aspiring Security Engineer, formerly a Frontend developer before moving back to infosec.
+I'm a Penetration tester and an aspiring Application Security Engineer, formerly a Frontend developer before moving back to infosec.

 Back in my Frontend Dev career am a very Big Fan of javascript, most especially Vuejs, which is a javascript framework, Well I developed my interest back in InfoSec, and i love working on Web applications security, someday i will look into Mobile Security.